rashid-9/ChatGPTPromptEngineeringCourseNotes/Guidelines For Prompting.md

 If you give a model a complex task or problem to solve in a short amount of time, it make incorrect assumptions when trying to complete in a short time space, so you must give it enough time for it to think.

 <ins> Tactic 1:  </ins>

+### Limitations

+<ins> Hallucinations </ins>

+Makes statments that sound plausible but are not true

+<ins> Reducing Hallucinations </ins>

+First find relevant information, then asnwer the question based on the relevant information.